Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 6. Promote your course

 Simply putting a course online isn’t enough.
 You need to help people find it and show them why your course is worth the investment.
-You could build the greatest single course ever created on your topic, but if people don’t know about it, you’ll still sell 0 courses.
+You could build the greatest single course ever created on your topic, but if people don’t know about it, you’ll still sell zero courses.

 Expect to spend just as much time promoting your course as you spent creating it.